Top 10 Best Reggae Songs Of All Time

 1. No Woman No Cry by Bob Marley and The Wailers

-No Woman No Cry is one of the most popular reggae songs by Bob Marley and The Wailers.
-It is one of the most popular songs globally.
+No Woman No Cry by Bob Marley and The Wailers is one of the best reggae songs of all time.
+It is also one of the most popular songs globally.

 The song is ranked number 37 on Rolling Stone's 500 Greatest Songs of all time.
 The song was recorded in 1974, it is from the album Natty Dread released in the same year.